PA-RISC Architecture

 - FPMAC (Floating Point Multiply Accumulate) units

-The later PA-8x00 processors did not introduce other significant changes besides higher integration, such as large L1 caches in the PA-8600 and the dual-core PA-8800 and PA-8900.
-In fact all processors after the PA-8000 were only redesigns and extensions of that processor core.
+The later PA-8x00 processors of the 2000s did not introduce significant changes to the architecture or logic, besides higher integration of large L1 caches in the PA-8600 and dual-core PA-8800 and PA-8900.
+The processors after the PA-8000 were mostly redesigns and extensions of that processor core.

 Post-PA-RISC